- See a full list of publications

 - Explore connections, collaborators, related work and more

 My research is concerned with the relationship of technology and the human as they manifest in play texts and performances.
-I am interested in such questions as: How do theatre, performance, and the wider world represent the human in identity terms?
-Or as a subject in political, historical, and philosophical terms?
+I am interested in such questions as: How do plays, theatre, performance, and the wider world represent the human in identity terms?
+Or as a subject or object in political, historical, and philosophical terms?
 Or as a performer or actor, whose acting approach or mode of performance is revelatory of certain assumptions about selfhood and the world?
 What implications do robot performers have for our understanding of theatre and performance?
-Theatre today is responding to these questions in particularly urgent and lively ways because of technology’s encroachment upon the stage and upon the ‘natural’ human form.
+How do nonhuman subjects (such as robots and AI) manifest on contemporary stages and what are their implications for drama, given they, in theory, ‘live’ forever, cannot die, have enhanced cognitive capacities, and do not, necessarily, take up space in the way humans do?
+In short, I am concerned with exploring the ways in which theatre is responding to the posthuman condition, characterised by technology’s encroachment upon the ‘natural’ human form and society.

-I have a monograph forthcoming with Palgrave: Theatre and the Posthuman: A Subject of Character and my co-edited book (with Siân Adiseshiah), Twenty-first Century Drama: What Happens Now was published in July 2016.
+I have a co-edited collection (with Siân Adiseshiah), Twenty-first Century Drama: What Happens Now (2016).